WHO IS A J-1 SCHOLAR?

 Shorten

-Initiate the J-1 shorten request at least two (2) weeks before the scholar’s resignation date or revised appointment end date.
+Departments initiate the J-1 shorten request at least two (2) weeks before the scholar’s resignation date, revised appointment end date or date the scholar is departing the U.S.

 12/24 MONTH BARS ON REPEAT PARTICIPATION